stellar-paper/stellar/README.md

 <center><img src="figures/approach-overview.png" alt="Architecture of STELLAR" width="400"></center>

 STELLAR is a modular search-based testing framework for testing LLM-based Applications.
 It is built on top of OpenSBT.
+Please note, that results are provided partially in the repository as well as in the supplementary pdf.

 ## Links